 — Matthew Bell (@kertappa) April 26, 2014

-Late last week, Lucasfilm announced in a press release that "all aspects of Star Wars storytelling moving forward will be connected" - be they movies, TV shows, videos games, and/or books - but that the only canon that Episode VII is beholden to are the six previous live-action films, as well as the Star Wars: The Clone Wars TV show content co-developed by Lucas, rather than any previously-published work revolving around the Star Wars universe post-Return of the Jedi (the Thrawn Saga, Jedi Academy trilogy, etc.).
+Late last week, Lucasfilm announced in a press release that "all aspects of Star Wars storytelling moving forward will be connected" - be they movies, TV shows, videos games, and/or books - but that the only canon that Episode VII is beholden to are the six previous live-action films, as well as the Star Wars: The Clone Wars TV show content co-developed by Lucas, rather than any previously-published work revolving around the Star Wars universe post-Return of the Jedi (the Thrawn Saga, Jedi Academy trilogy, etc.).advertising

 In other words: although the story for Episode VII may take some inspiration from elements of the Star Wars "Expanded Universe" of old, it doesn't need to fit with what had transpired by the same point in time in the old Star Wars EU timeline.
 Rumor has it that Abrams and screenwriter Lawrence Kasdan (The Empire Strikes Back) revised the original Episode VII script draft by Michael Arndt (Toy Story 3), so that the film may better highlight the experiences of older Luke, Leia, and Han - experiences that may be quite different than what many EU fans have been anticipating.